Oriented Closed Polyhedral Maps and the Kitaev Model: Curves, dual curves and ribbons

 \section{Curves, dual curves and ribbons}

 Curves on surfaces do not require orientation of the surface.
-Nevertheless we assume that $\Sigma$ is an OCSC equipped with arrow presentation $P=\bra\Arr(\Sigma),T_0,T_2\ket$.
+Nevertheless, we assume that $\Sigma$ is an OCPM equipped with arrow presentation $P=\bra\Arr(\Sigma),T_0,T_2\ket$.
 Both curves and opposite curves (see opcurves below) on $\Sigma$ formulate the idea of what is called a walk on a directed graph.
-By directed graph we mean a quiver $A\pair{\text{source}}{\text{target}}V$ consisting of two sets, two functions and no axioms.
-Although the CSC $\bra\Sigma,\dim,\Bd,\Cb\ket$ has an underlying graph, it is undirected.
+By directed graph, we mean a quiver

+consisting of two sets, two functions and no axioms.
+Although the CPM $\bra\Sigma,\dim,\Bd,\Cb\ket$ has an underlying graph, it is undirected.
 It consists of the sets $\Sigma^1$ and $\Sigma^0$ and of the function $\Bd$ which associates to every edge $e\in\Sigma^1$ the 2-element subset $\Bd(e)\subseteq \Sigma^0$.
 Since this undirected graph has no loops, there is a natural way to make it a quiver by doubling the set of edges.
-Making use of the arrow presentation $P$ we can take the set $\Arr(\Sigma)$ of arrows and define the quiver
+Making use of the arrow presentation~$P$, we can take the set $\Arr(\Sigma)$ of arrows and define the quiver

 This quiver is involutive in the sense of having an involution $T_1$ such that $\del_0\ci T_1=\del_1$; this way reminding us that it stems from an undirected graph.